 - The SoS applied a different threshold to the opposing parties’ evidence and arguments at the planning inquiry, and imposed the unlawful burden on the claimant of disproving the mine company’s case.

-In April 2023 the High Court refused both claimants permission to proceed to a full hearing.
-The claimants will ask the court to reconsider that refusal at a permission hearing, likely to be held in May 2023.
+In April 2023 the High Court initially refused both claimants permission to proceed to a full hearing.
+The claimants exercised their right for that decision to be reconsidered.

 Case Documents: